teckglobal/teckglobal-brute-force-protect/readme.txt

 === TeckGlobal Brute Force Protect ===
 Contributors: teckglobal, xai-grok
-Tags: security, brute force, ip ban, geolocation, wordpress security Requires at least: 5.0
+Tags: security, brute force, ip ban, geolocation, wordpress security, exploit protection Requires at least: 5.0
 Tested up to: 6.7
-Stable tag: 1.0.3
+Stable tag: 1.1.1
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-A WordPress plugin to prevent brute force login attacks with IP management and geolocation features.
+A WordPress plugin to prevent brute force login attacks and exploit scans with IP management and geolocation features.

 == Description ==
-TeckGlobal Brute Force Protect is a security plugin designed to safeguard your WordPress site from brute force login attempts.
+TeckGlobal Brute Force Protect is a security plugin designed to safeguard your WordPress site from brute force login attempts and exploit scans.
 It tracks login attempts, bans IPs after exceeding a set threshold, and provides geolocation insights using the GeoLite2 database.
 Key features include:

 - **IP Tracking and Banning**: Logs failed login attempts and bans IPs after a configurable number of attempts.
 - **Geolocation Mapping**: Displays banned IPs on an interactive map with country details.
 - **IP Exclusion**: Allows exclusion of specific IPs or CIDR subnets from being logged or banned.
 - **Invalid Username Protection**: Option to auto-ban IPs attempting logins with non-existent usernames.
+- **Exploit Scan Protection**: Detects and bans IPs scanning for common vulnerabilities (e.g., phpMyAdmin, wp-config.php).
 - **Admin Tools**: Manage IPs, view logs, and configure settings via an intuitive dashboard.

 This plugin is 100% free and open-source.
 If you find it useful, please consider donating at [https://teck-global.com/buy-me-a-coffee/](https://teck-global.com/buy-me-a-coffee/).